-The purpose of the Region's Emergency Plan is as follows:
+The purpose of the Region's Emergency Management Plan is to:

-- Identify the roles, responsibilities and actions required of Regional departments and York Regional Police in mitigating, preventing, preparing for, responding to and recovering from major emergencies and disasters; - Ensure a co-ordinated response by the Region, local cities and towns and other agencies in managing emergencies or disasters; to save lives, prevent injuries, protect property and the environment; - Enable decision makers to efficiently and effectively deploy available resources, and - Provide a means to identify, request and procure additional resources
+- Identify the roles, responsibilities and actions required of Regional Departments and York Regional Police in mitigating, preventing, preparing for, responding to, and recovering from major emergencies and disasters - Ensure a coordinated response by the Region, local cities and towns, and other agencies in managing emergencies or disasters; to save lives, prevent injuries, protect property and the environment - Enable decision makers to deploy available resources efficiently and effectively, and - Provide a means to identify, request, and procure additional resources

-The response to emergencies will be managed using the Regional Emergency Plan - Basic Plan (this document), and the functional responses organized in Annexes to this plan.
+The response to emergencies will be managed using the Regional Emergency Management Plan - Basic Plan (this document), and the functional responses organized in annexes to this plan.
 This plan may be used in conjunction with business continuity plans (refer to Chapter 7: Business Continuity Plans).